The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 What other resources are there?

 The Student Learning Development service — a team within the University who provide workshops and guidance to students on a variety of learning issues, such as study techniques or research methods.
 They can help you better understand the University’s definition of plagiarism and how it might apply to any of your work.
-Via their website you are able to book an appointment to have a one to one meeting with a member of their team to discuss academic practice in more depth.
-If you have been referred for plagiarism or other academic misconduct and are unsure about what good academic practice looks like, it is highly recommended that you try to obtain an appointment with SLD to talk this through.
+Via their website you are able to book an appointment to have a face to face meeting with a member of their team to discuss academic practice in more depth.
+For students who are being accused of plagiarism and have a poor understanding of academic practice, it is highly recommended that you try to obtain an appointment with SLD to talk this through

-Your School — should issue guidance in your course handbook, and often in class, about the risks of plagiarism and how to properly reference the sources that you use.
-Make sure you read this information, and seek assistance from staff in the School or your Adviser of Studies if you are unclear about it.
+Your School — should issue guidance in your course handbook, and often in class, about the risks of plagiarism and how to properly reference.
+Make sure you read this information, and seek assistance from staff in the department or your Adviser of Studies if you are unclear about it.

 For international students in the College of Social Sciences, the College has International Student Learning Officers for both undergraduate and postgraduate students.
 These staff run classes and offer advice and support, including how to avoid plagiarism, and how to write critically and use source materials effectively.